 You yourself, as much as anybody in the entire universe, deserve your love & affection ~ Buddha

 Rarely do we explore how this translates into action.
 But as it turns out, it is one of the essential ingredients that makes a relationship, any relationship, work.
+Until it doesn't.

-Absolute Honesty & Compassion
+Honesty & Compassion

 I have vile thoughts.
 I judge in ways that are surprising, even to myself.
 I have done shameful and abhorrent things.
 Really, really painful and hurtful things.
 I am no saint.